jonaac/Hadoop-MapReduce-tfidf/README.md

 ⟨(word, document,tf) , dw⟩ s.t. dw is the number

 *********** Important****************************

-dw is a counter that will end up returning for each word the # of documents the word appears on.
+<b>dw</b> is a counter that will end up returning for each word the # of documents the word appears on.
 So let's say the word 'Hello' appears in doc1, doc2, doc5 and doc8.
 The second MapReduce will return:

 ⟨('Hello',doc1,tf) , 1⟩
 ⟨('Hello',doc2,tf) , 2⟩